top of page

 Are These Screenplay Rewrite Notes Actionable?

 Competition readers and coverage readers look over a TON of scripts.
-And some of them get angry when they read something they don't like.
+And some of these readers get angry when they read something they don't like.
 It doesn't mean it's wrong, but it may just not be for them.
+There's a visceral reaction stirred up in some readers and it shouldn't reflect in the feedback they're giving, but I've seen so many instances when it absolutely does.

 "I didn't like the ending.
 It doesn't work."